vmware-archive/gcp-env-bootstrap/README.md

 Usage:

-From the `envs` directory, to create a director in its own dedicated project, run the following.
+From the top-level directory, to create a director in its own dedicated project, run the following.
 The billing account id is required for the generation of new projects.